 La Enoteca at Hotel Arts, Barcelona

 The La Enoteca is a sleek, fancy restaurant in the heart of Barcelona.
 Run by Chef Paco Perez, the restaurant prides itself on its wide variety of foods.
 Chef Perez displays a great enthusiasm, not just for fine-dining, but also for technology.
-He remarks in an interview “creativity is shaped by what technology can do“.

 One of the dishes that features 3D printing is the Sea Coral.
 The Foodini printer uses a seafood puree to sculpt a flower-like design for the centrepiece.
 Once this complex coral is complete, the chefs embellishes it with an assortment of seafood such as sea urchins and caviar.
 The design would have been very difficult to make by hand, so a 3D printer is the natural solution.

 Another restaurant hailing from Spain, La Boscana is a classy gourmet eatery.
 Sporting a beautiful decor in a lush green environment, the restaurant uses a Byflow Focus 3D printer.
 Chef Mateo Blanch believes in the potential of 3D printing to transform the dining experience.